spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/implement-publish-and-synchronization.md

 {% endinfo_block %}

-All mirror tables must implement the *Synchronization* behavior that will be used to synchronize data to *Redis* or *Elasticsearch*.
+All mirror tables must implement the *Synchronization* behavior that is used to synchronize data to *Redis* or *Elasticsearch*.
 Also, the table must populate foreign keys necessary to backtrack the Propel entities.

 Sample Redis synchronization table (see `data/shop/development/current/src/Orm/Propel/DE/Schema/spy_product_storage.schema.xml`):